It Don't Matter: Promotion and commercial performance

 An accompanying lyric video for "It Don't Matter" was uploaded to Alok's YouTube channel on 7 May 2021, having been edited by Sergio Twardowski and featuring motion lyrics programmed by Brandon Ventura.
 The clip also includes footage of the artists travelling around the world for concerts prior to the COVID-19 pandemic, prompting Strange to notice their "joy ... of touring and performing for people".
 For further promotion, Inna performed the track live during her Summer Live Sessions series on YouTube on 17 August 2021, and at the 2021 Untold Festival with Alok in October 2021.

 Upon release, "It Don't Matter" debuted and peaked at number 27 on Billboard's US Dance/Electronic Songs chart with 509,000 first-week domestic streams.
 It served as Alok's third, Sofi Tukker's eighth and Inna's first entry on the ranking; the song is the latter's first to enter a dance Billboard chart since her 2010 single "Sun Is Up" had peaked at number four on the publication's Dance/Mix Show Airplay ranking.
 Later in 2021, "It Don't Matter" further reached number three in Poland, as well as numbers two and five in Russia and the Commonwealth of Independent States (CIS), respectively.
-In 2022, the song was certified platinum in Brazil and gold in Poland.
+The song was certified platinum in Brazil and in Poland.